tensorflow/tfhub.dev/README.md

 This repository serves for storing documentation for models to be published on [tfhub.dev](https://tfhub.dev).

-Please note that publishing to tfhub.dev is in **early testing**.
 If you are interested in publishing, please follow [https://www.tensorflow.org/hub/publish](https://www.tensorflow.org/hub/publish) and we will process your submission as soon as possible.